 However, this means there are two unrelated canvases per window.
 Also, what does File -> Save do?

-#4 Updated by Sean Riddle almost 9 years ago
+#4 Updated by Sean Riddle about 9 years ago

 Library filtering based on model is done.
 I want to look into making slight GUI changes to visually differentiate an engineering view model from a normal Kepler model.
 Also, I want to make the workspace tabs and upper-right drop-down contents depend on the model type.
 For a normal Kepler model, those contents would be the same as if one were running the reporting suite.

-#5 Updated by Daniel Crawl over 8 years ago
+#5 Updated by Daniel Crawl almost 9 years ago